JacksonLLee/cls-proceedings/readme.md

 To avoid cutting off any material, the 6" x 9" PDF output is scaled down by a factor of 0.95 based off the 8.5" x 11" PDF.
+(The scale factor is a command line option which you can configure.)

 Note that if you are running `cls-compile.py` multiple times, all already-existing contents inside